BSteffaniak/nixos/README.md

 # Auto-detect and rebuild
 ./rebuild.sh

-# On NixOS: uses flake.nix#nixos-desktop
+# On NixOS: uses nixos#nixos-desktop
-# On Darwin: uses flake-darwin.nix#macbook-air or mac-mini
+# On Darwin: uses darwin#macbook-air or mac-mini
 ```

 ### Manual Usage